luisaveiro/luisaveiro/README.md

 In addition to my professional endeavours, I am deeply committed to fostering collaboration and knowledge sharing within the tech community.
 As the founder DevCampfire, a small vibrant community of practice, I provide a platform for passionate tech individuals to socialise, collaborate, and share their expertise.
 Furthermore, my dedication to improving developer workflows extends to my contributions to open-source projects.
 My open-source projects are specifically designed to streamline processes and eliminate unnecessary onboarding challenges for software engineers.
 </p>

-I have been nominated in the **45 Software Engineering Leaders in London worth watching in 2020** by Hays Digital Technology and in the **top 50 UK Software Engineering Leaders to watch in 2023** by Alfa Technology.

 ---

+#### Nominations

+**45 Software Engineering Leaders in London worth watching in 2020**
+*Hays Digital Technology*

+**Top 50 UK Software Engineering Leaders to watch in 2023**
+*Alfa Technology*

+---

 #### Current Position

 **Technical Director**
-Tribal Worldwide - London, UK
+Tribal EMEA - London, UK

 <p align="justify">
-Tribal is a Total Experience agency.
-We create brand experience ecosystems that help build competitive advantage for our clients.
+Tribal EMEA (previously called Tribal Worldwide) is a Total Experience Agency that works with clients across various industries to help them connect with their customers and achieve their marketing and business goals through technology and creativity.
 </p>

 ---